-Humidity and Wet Time.
-BASF research indicated a need to maintain a Relative Humidity that was consistent with Jacksonville's natural exposure environment.
-This would best mimic the prolonged dry-off seen in the field.
-Jacksonville weather data shows that the Relative Humidity averages approximately 80% during the summer months (June-August).
+Humidity and Wet Time

+Research indicated a need to maintain a relative humidity that is consistent with Jacksonville's natural exposure environment.
+This would best mimic the prolonged dry off seen in the field.
+Weather data shows that the relative humidity averages approximately 80% during the summer months (June-August).

-Time of wetness (TOW) research in Florida and other locations indicates that test specimens are wet more than 50% of the time, and that the source of this wetness is dew (Grossman, 1978).
-Field observations in Jacksonville confirmed this, because on most summer evenings, dew formed on the parts and panels.
-Typically, the dew was still in place the following morning.
+Time of wetness (TOW) research from Florida and other locations indicates that test specimens are wet more than 50% of the time and that the source of this wetness is dew (Grossman, 1978).
+Field observations confirmed this by determining that, on most summer evenings, dew forms on the parts and panels.
+Typically, the dew is still in place the following morning.

-Therefore, in the lab simulation, a series of pure water sprays during the Q-Sun's dark step are used to simulate the evening dew.
+Therefore, in the lab simulation, a series of pure water sprays during the dark step are used to simulate the evening dew.
 At the same time, a high humidity of 80% is maintained throughout the test to simulate the summer conditions in Jacksonville.

-Specimen Orientation.
+Specimen Orientation

 Panels and parts exposed outdoors in Jacksonville are positioned at the horizontal or near-horizontal orientation angles that give severe etch effect.
-Typically, the most severe etching is observed at a 0 to 5 degree exposure.
+Typically, the most severe etching is observed at 0 to 5 degrees exposure.

-To reproduce the most severe field exposure conditions, the accelerated test in the Q-Sun required the chamber to be modified in order to orient the test specimens at 0 degrees.
-This is a modification from the normal Q-Sun exposure angle of 10 degrees.
+To reproduce the most severe field exposure condition for the accelerated test, the Q-Sun test chamber was modified to orient the test specimens at 0 degrees.
+(This is a modification from the normal Q-Sun exposure angle of 10 degrees.)

+UV Light

-UV Light.
-Q-Panel's experience dictated that for the best correlation to outdoor results, the lab specimens should be exposed to UV light with a similar Spectral Power Distribution (SPD) and intensity to that which is seen in the field.
-Q-Panel research on sunlight spectrum shows that, although the spectrum of daylight changes minute by minute throughout the day (see Figure 3), the peak noon summer sunlight solar maximum is approximately 0.68 W/m2/nm @340 nm.
-Q-Panel's measurements are essentially in agreement with CIE 85, Table 4, and with the new SMART2 spectra currently proposed by ASTM Committee G03.
+Q-Panel's experience dictated that, for the best correlation to outdoor results, the lab specimens should be exposed to UV light with a similar Spectral Power Distribution (SPD) and intensity to that which is seen in the field (Table 3).
+Q-Panel research on sunlight spectrum shows that, although the spectrum of daylight changes minute by minute throughout the day (Figure 3), the peak solar noon summer sunlight maximum is approximately 0.68 W/m/nm @340 nm.
+Q-Panel's measurements are in essential agreement with CIE 85, Table 4 and with the new SMART2 spectra currently proposed by ASTM Committee G 03.

-Some older automotive test methods, such as SAE J1960, use an "Extended UV" xenon spectrum to accelerate the coating degradation.
-This spectrum has the disadvantage of producing short wavelength UV below the solar cut-on point of 295 nm.
-Experience has taught us that this spectra, shown in Figure 4, can cause unnatural results for some coatings.
-Consequently, more recent test protocols, such as SAE J2527, allow for a more realistic spectrum by specifying the Daylight Filter described in ASTM G155.
-This is the same spectra specified in ISO 4892-2 and ISO 11341.
-The Daylight Filter spectrum, shown in Figure 5, was chosen for the new BASF Accelerated Acid Test procedure because of its close match with natural sunlight.
+Some older automotive test methods like SAE J1960 use an "extended UV" xenon spectrum to accelerate the coating degradation, (Figure 4).
+This spectrum has the disadvantage of producing short-wavelength UV below the solar cut-on point of 295 nm.
+Experience has taught us that this spectrum can cause unnatural results for some coatings.
+Consequently, more recent test protocols, like SAE J2527, allow for a more realistic spectrum by specifying the Daylight Filter described in ASTM G 155 (Figure 5).
+(This is the same spectrum specified in ISO 4892-2 and ISO 11341).
+The Daylight Filter spectrum was chosen for the new BASF Accelerated Acid Test procedure because of its close match with natural sunlight.